“At the center of your being you have the answer, you know who you are and you know what you want.” – Lao Tzu

 2. Determine what you want.
 How clear is the vision of what you want?
 Can you see it, taste it, smell it, hear it?
 If not, it’s time to hone in on your dream.
 Make a wish list.
 Write a detailed description of how you’ll feel once you’ve attained your desire on an index card.
 Ask yourself: How will my life improve?
 Then memorize these details and recite them to yourself every morning and at night before you go to bed.

 3. Pull the trigger.
-Day after day,week after week, you talk about taking your business or career to the next level, but still nothing.
+Day after day, week after week, you talk about taking your business or career to the next level, but still nothing.
 You contemplate for endless hours on the appropriate action to take or allow yourself to get bogged down with the details.
-Meanwhile, time has picked up its pace, along with a growing number of obligations.
+Meanwhile, time has picked up the pace, along with a growing number of obligations.
 There’s never going to be a perfect time or balance when it comes to going after something you want.

-Giving yourself permission can be inconvenient, taxing on your mental and physical energy, and possibly the most difficult thing you’ll do.
+Giving yourself permission can be inconvenient, taxing on your mental and physical energy and possibly the most difficult thing you’ll do.
 On the other hand, it’s the only way to live your truth.
-Start small and experiment with new things: try a new cuisine, test out a new lipstick or better yet, get a free makeover at the cosmetics counter, or sign up for a class.
+Start small and experiment with new things: try a new cuisine, test out a new lipstick or sign up for a class.
 The possibilities are endless.
 The point is that the more you shift the compartments of your life around, the more room you’ll have for what’s important to you.

 So what will you give yourself permission to do this week?
 I invite you to commit to doing something every day for the next 30 days.
 Share in comments.